Modern Slavery Statement

 You have no recent orders.

 Robert Scott & Sons Ltd is a manufacturing and janitorial products supplier with a head office based in North West England and over 2000 customers worldwide.
-All our workers, whether directly or through an employment agency, are recruited from within the UK and employed in the UK.
+With around 220 employees, all our workforce, whether employed directly or through an employment agency are recruited from within the UK and employed in the UK.

 Our supply chain includes the sourcing of raw materials including mop yarns, knitting yarns and plastics, locally, nationally and worldwide.

-In addition, Robert Scott & Sons is a member of SEDEX (Supplier Ethical Data Exchange), a not-for-profit organisation dedicated to driving improvements in ethical and responsible business practices in global supply chains.
+Robert Scott & Sons is a member of SEDEX (Supplier Ethical Data Exchange) a not-for-profit organisation dedicated to driving improvements in ethical and responsible business practices in global supply chains.

 Processes for combating slavery and human trafficking

-As part of our initiative to identify and mitigate risk, we adhere to strict guidelines to protect our workers from poor treatment and exploitation covering issues such as working hours, training, terms and conditions and the national minimum wage.
-We do this by assessing:
+As part of our process to identify and mitigate risk, we adhere to strict guidelines to protect our workers from poor treatment and exploitation covering issues such as working hours, training, terms and conditions of employment and the national minimum wage.
+We do this by assessing;

 - Pay and tax matters.

-- Recruitment agencies: our requirement is that they have been independently audited and certified by the REC (Recruitment and Employment Federation) working in accordance with the Employment Agencies Act and the conduct of employment agencies/employment business regulations 2003.
-We also ensure that they hold a current GLAA (Gangmasters and Labour Abuse Authority) certificate.
+Our requirements are that they have been independently audited and certified by the REC (recruitment and employment federation) working in accordance with the Employment Agencies Act & the conduct of employment agencies / employment business regulations 2003.
+We also ensure that they hold a current GLAA (Gang masters and Labour Abuse Authority) certificate.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to relevant members of staff.
 All directors have been briefed on the subject.

-This statement is made pursuant to 54 (1) of the Modern Slavery Act 2015 and constitutes the company’s slavery and human trafficking statement for the current financial year.
+This statement is made pursuant to 54 (1) of the Modern Slavery Act 2015 and constitutes the company’s slavery and human trafficking statement for the financial year ending September 2019.

 Daniel Scott, Operations Director